Luzifer/twitch-bot/wiki/Home.md

     # Require the chat message to be sent in this channel
     match_channels: ['#mychannel']

+    # Require the chat message to be sent by one of these users
+    match_users: ['mychannel'] # List of users, all names MUST be all lower-case

     # Execute actions when this event occurs
     match_event: 'permit'